eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/put-update/put-todos-id-400-no-title.md

 title: API Challenges Solution For - PUT todos/id 400 no title
 seo_title: Solution: PUT todos/id 400 no title | API Challenges
 description: How to solve API challenge PUT todos/id 400 to fail validation due to no title in the payload.
+seo_description: Use this walkthrough to solve PUT todos/id 400 no title with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---